-If we take as assumptions that names on solidi were those of rulers or of ‘big men otherwise’ who ordered the production, and that those men were still alive while their coins were being cast, since they normally did not authorize coinage with names of others, of competitors, than Weladu must have lived at the time this gold solidus was issued.
-The coin, as said, is dated 575-625.
+If we take as assumptions that names on solidi were those of rulers or of ‘big men’ otherwise who ordered the production, and that those men were still alive while their coins were being cast, since they normally did not authorize coinage with names of others, of competitors, than Weladu must have lived at the time this gold solidus was issued.
+The coin, as said, is dated between 575 and 625.
 A talented blacksmith, raised by the hammer, who later became a legend, perhaps?
-A more eatable variant of this theory is, that it was not Weladu the Smith who created this solidus, but just a (big) man who also carried the name of the legendary blacksmith (Düwel, 1968).
+A more eatable variant of this theory is, that it was not Weladu the Smith who created this solidus, but just a (big) man who also carried the name of the legendary blacksmith (Düwel 1968).
 This might mean that the Germanic legend of Wayland the Smith pre-dates 575-625.
 Unless, the name Weladu was your average first name and had nothing to do with the legend, and therefor just coincidence.

 An alternative explanation to the one where (a) Weladu produced the solidus, is that the image on the coin represents the legendary Weladu.
-In this scenario the creator of the solidus wanted to depict the legend of the famous blacksmith (Oehrl, 2011).
+In this scenario the creator of the solidus wanted to depict the legend of the famous blacksmith (Oehrl 2011).
 The standing figure might be holding a snake in his hands.
 Furthermore, the figure is more or less confined in space by the fantasy Roman letters.
-These elements together would refer to the snake pit Weladu stayed in, according to the Deor poem.
-The words ‘be wurman‘ in the Deor poem might be understood as referring to snakes.
+These elements together would refer to the snake pit Weladu stayed in, according to the poem Deor.
+The words ‘be wurman‘ in the poem Deor might be understood as referring to snakes.
 A translation not without controversy among learned experts, though.
-But according to other scholars, this whole snake-pit construct, including the interpretation of the Deor poem, is all too far-fetched (Nedoma, 1990).
+But according to other scholars, this whole snake-pit construct, including the interpretation of the poem Deor, is all too far-fetched (Nedoma 1990).

-We humble hikers would like to add to this discussion that this representation of Weladu is almost identical to the aforementioned gold solidus of Had(d)a found in the town of Harlingen, the Netherlands.
-If you adhere to the somewhat complicated snake-pit theory (Beck, 1980), then the Had(d)a coin depicts Weladu as well.
-But why then, carries that coin the name Had(d)a?
+We humble hikers would like to add to this discussion that this representation of Weladu is almost identical to the aforementioned gold solidus of Had(d)a found in the town of Harlingen in province Friesland, the Netherlands.
+If you adhere to the somewhat complicated snake-pit theory (Beck 1980), than the Had(d)a coin depicts Weladu as well.
+But why then carries that coin the name Had(d)a?

-Argument against the just described alternative scenarios, is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
+Argument against the alternative scenarios as just described, is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
 Secondly, the image actually does not feature any obvious ‘smithy’ elements, and this would have been the logic thing to do if you want to impress the public with depicting the legend.
 Why hassle with snakes and other circumstantial stuff, if one could take an anvil or wings instead, which would have been clear symbols to everyone?
+Like the Franks Casket.
 Remains, it is a traditional, though a bit sloppy, imitation of a Roman emperor.
 Sloppy, especially if you compare this solidus with the one found in the UK with the Frisian name of Skanomodu, also in runes.

 Our conclusion?
 We opt for the most obvious option.
 It was Weladu the Smith, of course.
 A choice without any bias.
 It was Weladu a talented, Frisian blacksmith who made the coin.
 Who put his name on it in Frisian language, in runes, and who later became a legend.
 Plus, it is a coin found on Frisia territory as well.